2023 Solar Incentives Guide for Colorado Springs, CO - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" broadly refers to financial incentives designed to encourage the adoption and use renewable energy by making solar panels more affordable.
-These incentives could include cash back, upfront discounts or monthly credits towards your utility bill.
-Some incentives are handled by the federal government, some by the Colorado government and some by your specific utility company, county or municipality.
+The term "solar incentives" refers broadly to financial incentives implemented by the government and by solar companies to encourage increased use of renewable energy by making installing and using solar panels more affordable.
+You may qualify for different kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+Certain incentives come from your specific utility company, county or municipality, some from the Colorado government and others from the federal government.
 You might qualify for any of the following types of solar incentives:

-- Net Metering: Be sure to talk with your Colorado Springs utility company about signing a net metering agreement.
-This will allow you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Don't forget to talk to your Colorado Springs utility company about signing a net metering contract.
+This allows you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing